QUBITTECHHQ/AssessmentQuestions/README.md

 # AssessmentQuestions
- Thank you for your interest in the C++ Developer position.
+ Thank you for your interest in the Software Developer position.
 Please carefully follow the instructions below and submit your responses as required.

 All the questions for this assessment are located in the Software Developer Assessment Questions branch of this repository.
 Please navigate to this branch to find the detailed problem statements and choose any two questions to solve.